-Estonia is a member of the European Union (EU).
+Estonia is a member of the European Union (EU) and is in the Eurozone.
 The U.S. economic relationship with the EU is the largest and most complex in the world, and the United States and the EU continue to pursue initiatives to create new opportunities for Transatlantic commerce.

 Estonia’s Membership in International Organizations

 Estonia and the United States belong to a number of the same international organizations, including the United Nations, North Atlantic Treaty Organization, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
+Estonia is currently a non-permanent member of the UN Security Council.
 Estonia also is an observer to the Organization of American States.

 Principal embassy officials are listed in the Department’s Key Officers List.